Nursing Education for the Practice Setting: Theoretical Perspectives and Context

 - Nursing Education for the Practice Setting: Assessment & Evaluation

-Nurses with an interest in nursing education in the practice setting.
+Nurses and health professionals with an interest in nursing education in the practice setting.
 This course will be of importance to those who have current responsibilities for nursing education and/or professional practice as a component of their roles who wish to enhance their knowledge, as well as, for those considering a role in nursing education as a career opportunity.

 Kate Hardie, RN, EdD